PriorDescent/DHPrimerDirectedReading/DHPrimer Notes.md

 	-So far, the user interface appears intuitive, though some features require deeper exploration to understand their full capabilities.

-//May 23rd, 2024
+// May 23rd, 2024

--Met with Professor Graham and group members to discuss ongoing progress and project planning.
+- Met with Professor Graham and group members to discuss ongoing progress and project planning.

--As a team, we’ve decided to use Trello as our primary tool for task management and progress tracking.
+- As a team, we’ve decided to use Trello as our primary tool for task management and progress tracking.
 A shared Trello board has been created with categories for to-do, in-progress, and completed tasks.

-	-Each group member is responsible for updating their respective tasks as the project evolves.
+	- Each group member is responsible for updating their respective tasks as the project evolves.

--My primary role in the project will be the development of a short instructional or “how-to” video that demonstrates a key technical process (likely related to Tangent installation or usage).
+- My primary role in the project will be the development of a short instructional or “how-to” video that demonstrates a key technical process (likely related to Tangent installation or usage).

--I will be using PowerDirector 365 (PD365) by Cyberlink for this task, as it includes both video editing tools and a built-in screen capture utility.
+- I will be using PowerDirector 365 (PD365) by Cyberlink for this task, as it includes both video editing tools and a built-in screen capture utility.

--Installed PD365 and verified that the screen recording feature is functional.
+- Installed PD365 and verified that the screen recording feature is functional.

--I have not previously edited screen-recorded footage, so I will be documenting my learning process with both the capture and editing workflows, possibly for inclusion in the final report or a supplementary reflection.
+- I have not previously edited screen-recorded footage, so I will be documenting my learning process with both the capture and editing workflows, possibly for inclusion in the final report or a supplementary reflection.

--I aim to create a 1-minute video that is:
+- I aim to create a 1-minute video that is:

 	- Simple and clear, minimizing visual clutter and extraneous information.